Thysk/Rucio-Monitoring/Elastic/README.md

 #### Get access to ElasticSearch:

-Ensure you have the correct credentials by running the following command in one terminal `kubectl get secret elasticsearch-eck-elasticsearch-es-elastic-user kubectl get secret -n elastic-system elasticsearch-eck-elasticsearch-es-elastic-user -o go-template='{{.data.elastic | base64decode}}'`
+Ensure you have the correct credentials by running the following command in one terminal

+`kubectl get secret elasticsearch-eck-elasticsearch-es-elastic-user kubectl get secret -n elastic-system elasticsearch-eck-elasticsearch-es-elastic-user -o go-template='{{.data.elastic | base64decode}}'`

+Then portforward to the service to get access to the deployment

 `kubectl port-forward -n elastic-system svc/elasticsearch-eck-elasticsearch-es-worker 9200`

 In another terminal run, the default username and password is admin:

-`curl -u "<ElasticSearch username>:<ElasticSearch password>" -k "https://localhost:9200"` Should all be correct you will get a response that shows:
+`curl -u "<ElasticSearch username>:<ElasticSearch password>" -k "https://localhost:9200"`

+Should all be correct you will get a response that shows: